 And Bake!

-- Transfer to a rack to cool down.
+• Transfer to a wire rack to cool down.

-- Once the bread is completely cooled, turn it over and introduce the plastic dolls randomly, if you choose.
-(Do this at your own risk, of course).
-To learn more about the dolls and the meaning behind the bread, please see my post on the symbolism of the rosca de reyes.
+• Once the bread is completely cooled, carefully turn it over and introduce the plastic dolls randomly, if you choose.
+(Do this at your own risk, of course) or insert them through the rack if that is easier.

 Notes